roryp/plutchik-wheel/PRD.md

 - **Success criteria**: Selection is visually clear, information is accurate and well-formatted, previous selection is cleared

 ### 3. Dyad Discovery (Two-Emotion Combinations)
-- **Functionality**: Select two adjacent primary emotions to reveal the "classic dyad" emotion they create together
+- **Functionality**: Select two primary emotions to reveal the dyad emotion they create together (primary, secondary, tertiary, or opposite dyads based on emotional distance)
-- **Purpose**: Teaches users how basic emotions combine to form more complex emotional states
+- **Purpose**: Teaches users how basic emotions combine to form more complex emotional states across all dyad types
-- **Trigger**: User clicks a second emotion while one is already selected
+- **Trigger**: User clicks a second emotion while one is already selected, or selects from the Dyad Browser
 - **Progression**: First emotion selected → second emotion clicked → dyad calculation → both petals highlight → connecting visual appears → center panel shows dyad name and description
-- **Success criteria**: Only adjacent emotions create valid dyads, both emotions remain highlighted, dyad information is clear and accurate
+- **Success criteria**: All dyad types (primary, secondary, tertiary, opposite) are calculated and displayed correctly, both emotions remain highlighted, dyad information is clear and accurate

+### 4. Dyad Browser
+- **Functionality**: Tabbed interface showing all dyads organized by type (Primary, Secondary, Tertiary, Opposite) with descriptions and the ability to select any dyad to highlight its component emotions
+- **Purpose**: Provides comprehensive exploration of all emotional combinations, allowing users to browse and discover dyads systematically
+- **Trigger**: User switches to the "Dyad Browser" tab in the right panel
+- **Progression**: Browse tab → select dyad type (Primary/Secondary/Tertiary/Opposite) → click dyad → emotions highlight on wheel → center panel shows dyad details
+- **Success criteria**: All 28 dyads are listed correctly, selecting a dyad highlights the two emotions on the wheel at normal intensity, dyad types are clearly distinguished

-### 4. Keyboard Navigation & Accessibility
+### 5. Keyboard Navigation & Accessibility
 - **Functionality**: Full keyboard control using Tab, Arrow keys, Enter/Space for selection, with comprehensive ARIA labels
 - **Purpose**: Ensures all users can access and use the application regardless of input method or assistive technology
 - **Trigger**: User presses Tab or Arrow keys to navigate